Using Shared Libraries

 The install() command is CMake's mechanism for taking the outputs from a messy build directory and arranging them into a clean, distributable layout.
 This "install" directory is what you would package into a .zip file or an installer to give to other people.

 Installation, packaging and distribution is an important topic that we'll cover in a dedicated chapter later in the course.
-But for now, let's walk through a quick example, as the installation process it sets some useful context.
+But for now, let's walk through a quick example, as the installation process sets some useful context of how CMake can also prepare our project for distribution to users.

 The install() command tells CMake what to do when we run the --install build step.
 We'll cover how to run that soon, but lets first set up what should happen when we do.